 Sports betting may actually come to Virginia before the introduction of traditional casinos.
 With nearby states already in the process of legalizing sports betting, Virginian legislators have noted efforts to legalize in-person and online sports betting in nearby states such as West Virginia and Maryland, along with word that DC lawmakers are in the process of passing legislation for the DC area.

-Best Virginia Betting Sites for Real Money
+Legal Virginia Betting Sites

 Horse and Greyhound Betting: